jolpica/jolpica-f1/docs/endpoints/qualifying.md

 ### status

-**Filters for the qualifying results of any drivers with the finishing statusId at a given Grand Prix**
+Filters for the qualifying results of any drivers with the finishing statusId at a given Grand Prix.

 `/status/{statusId}/` -> ex: `/ergast/f1/status/11/qualifying/`